Int-amplified endomorphisms of compact K\"ahler spaces: Properties of int-amplified endomorphisms: Proof of Theorem

 Next, we show the equivalence of two kinds of definitions when $X$ is projective.
-Indeed, it follows from Remark \ref{reminitial} that if $f$ is int-amplified in the sense of ample divisors, then $f$ is int-amplified in the sense of K\"ahler classes.
-The converse direction is proved as follows.

-Suppose $X$ is projective and $f$ is int-amplified in the sense of K\"ahler classes (cf.~Definition \ref{defipolarized}).
-Then by $(2)$, each eigenvalue of the linear operation $f^*|_{\textup{H}_{\textup{BC}}^{1,1}(X)}$ has modulus greater than $1$.
-Since the N\'eron Severi space is a subspace of the Bott-Chern cohomology space, each eigenvalue of $f^*|_{\text{NS}_{\mathbb{R}}(X)}$ also has modulus greater than $1$.
-Hence our result holds by \cite[Theorem 1.1]{meng2017building}.
-So, we complete the proof of Theorem \ref{thm1.1}. \parskip{8pt}
+Indeed, it is obvious that if $f$ is int-amplified in the sense of ample divisors, then $f$ is int-amplified in the sense of K\"ahler classes.
+For the converse direction, suppose $X$ is projective and $f$ is int-amplified in the sense of K\"ahler classes.
+Then by $(2)$, each eigenvalue of the invertible linear operation $f^*|_{\textup{H}_{\textup{BC}}^{1,1}(X)}$ has modulus greater than $1$.
+Since the N\'eron Severi space $\text{NS}_{\mathbb{R}}(X)$ is a subspace of $\textup{H}_{\textup{BC}}^{1,1}(X)$, each eigenvalue of $f^*|_{\text{NS}_{\mathbb{R}}(X)}$ also has modulus greater than $1$.
+Hence, the converse direction holds by \cite[Theorem 1.1]{meng2017building}. \end{proof}